 As with all musical groups Covid-19 has made it impossible to play together as an orchestra in the usual way.
-So, over the winter we have put together a series of monthly online Zoom rehearsals with our conductor Robert Baxter and Leader Carolyn Sparey to help keep us in touch.
-Here we are working on Beethoven's Symphony no 5 in a way the composer could never have imagined!
+So, over the winter we have put together a series of monthly online Zoom rehearsals with our conductor Robert Baxter to help keep us in touch.
+The DCO players were helped and encouraged by Leader Carolyn Sparey.
+Here we are working on Beethoven's Symphony no 5 and Weber's Overture Oberon, in ways the composers could never have imagined!

 Our 2019 Play Day